interlay/interbtc-spec/docs/spec/vault-registry.rst

 getMaxNominationRatio
 ----------------------

-Returns the nomination ratio, denoting the maximum amount of collateral that can be nominated to a particular Vault.
+Returns the nomination ratio, denoting the maximum amount of collateral that can be nominated in a given currency.

 - ``MaxNominationRatio = (SecureCollateralThreshold / PremiumRedeemThreshold) - 1)``